-Getting travel insurance is vital and should be on the top of any travellers list.
-However, you shouldn’t be fooled, there are countless types of travel insurance policies and they all come with an incredible amount of fine print.
+Getting travel insurance is vital and should be on the top of any travelers list.
+However, you shouldn't be fooled, there are countless types of travel insurance policies and they all come with an incredible amount of fine print.

 Travel insurance is especially important if you are planning on trekking at high altitudes.
 Therefore, if you're planning on hiking to Everest Base Camp, you'll need to make sure your insurance policy covers you adequately.
 Most companies don't provide cover over a certain altitude, and they certainly don't provide air support in case of an emergency.

 To guide you in the best travel insurance options for your Everest Base Camp trek, we have put together this detailed article that outlines the key points to look out for when purchasing your policy.